Darrious/TicTacToe-Documentation/index.markdown

 ### Contribution

-If you would like to become a contributor or make a contribution to this project then visit the code section to get an understanding of the code and contact me at darriousabarger@gmail.com.
+If you would like to become a contributor or make a contribution to this project then visit the code section of this documentation to get an understanding of the code and contact me at darriousabarger@gmail.com.

 ---